 In January 2015, political scientists at Stanford University and Resources for the Future who for years have been polling Americans on climate concern and policy commissioned the polling firm SSRS to interview 1,023 U.S. adults on climate-related issues.
 Perhaps because CTC had been beseeching the lead Stanford researcher (Jon Krosnick), or maybe because the time was finally ripe, SSRS included questions designed to take Americans’ temperature on revenue-neutral carbon taxes.
 (We had explained the need for carbon-tax polling to incorporate the option of returning revenues to households; otherwise, the tax would appear as all stick and no carrot.)

-The results, released in April 2015 (pdf) and reported virtually live by CTC, showed that two-thirds of Americans support making corporations pay a price for carbon pollution, provided the revenues are redistributed, i.e., made revenue-neutral.
-The poll’s finding is the most powerful indication yet that the public is warming to carbon taxation as the premier policy for combating climate change.
+The results, released in April 2015 (pdf), showed that two-thirds of Americans support making corporations pay a price for carbon pollution, provided the revenues are redistributed, i.e., made revenue-neutral.
+At the time, we called the finding the most powerful indication yet that the public is warming to carbon taxation as the premier policy for combating climate change.

-Those findings are buttressed by a poll of more than a thousand registered U.S.voters conducted shortly after the 2016 national elections, between November 18 and December 1, 2016.
-The “Politics and Global Warming” poll performed by the Yale Program on Climate Change Communication found that
+Those findings were buttressed by a poll of more than 1,000 voters conducted close after the 2016 elections, between Nov.
+18 and Dec.
+1. The “Politics and Global Warming” poll performed by the Yale Program on Climate Change Communication found that:

 “Two in three registered voters (66%) support requiring fossil fuel companies to pay a carbon tax and using the money to reduce other taxes (such as income tax) by an equal amount – a plan often referred to as a ‘revenue neutral carbon tax.’
 81% of Democrats, 60% of Independents, and 49% of Republicans support this policy.”

-Similarly, in March 2016, nearly two-thirds (64%) of American adults told Gallup’s annual environmental poll that they are worried a “great deal” or a “fair amount” about global warming.
+Similarly, in March 2016, nearly two-thirds (64%) of American adults told Gallup’s annual environmental poll that they were worried a “great deal” or a “fair amount” about global warming.
 That figure was up from 55% in March 2015 and was the highest reading since 2008, according to Gallup.
 (See graphic at right.)